 Your tear film is composed of three layers: a mucin layer that keeps the tears attached to your eye, an aqueous layer which is the watery part of your tears, and a lipid layer which provides the oil and prevents evaporation.

 When any part of this tear film is disrupted, dryness can occur.
-Contact lenses specificially attack the lipid layer of the tears, which increases evaporation and causes irritation for even those who have the strongest and healthiest of tear films.
+Contact lenses specifically attack the lipid layer of the tears, which increases evaporation and causes irritation for even those who have the strongest and healthiest of tear films.

 In this article, we're going to discuss the best contact lenses to try if you've got dry, irritated eyes.
-Click here to find out what else you can do to combat contact lens dryness.
-If you find that you have a hard time wearing contact lenses, we recommend trying the selections below!

-5 Best Contacts for Dry Eyes
+6 Best Contacts for Dry, Irritated Eyes

-Dry eye symptoms are the leading cause of people discontinuing contact lens usage.
+Dryness and irritation is the leading cause of people discontinuing contact lens usage.
 Daily disposable contact lenses may be your next best defense against these irritating symptoms, especially if you're not keen on wearing your glasses full time.
 These lenses are replaced daily and are never reused.
 They are intended to be a convenient and healthy way for people to wear contact lenses, whether they wear them every day or just for special occasions.

 By using a daily lens, you avoid any build-up of bacteria, allergens, and proteins that can accumulate on contact lenses.
 We'll now go over a few great options we recommend: